Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Examples

+so that its action on an input state $\rho$ is given by $\sum_{i=0}^{3} K_i \rho K_i^{\dag}$.
+For the map to be completely positive and trace preserving, the decay parameters must obey

-We notice in Figure~\ref{fig:error_correction} that simulation error monotonically increases with the decay parameters.
-As all three decay parameters approach zero, the channel becomes close to an ideal identity channel.
+Figure~\ref{fig:error_correction} plots the lower bound on the simulation error as a function of the decay parameter $\gamma_{10}$, for various values of the other decay parameters.
+We notice in Figure~\ref{fig:error_correction} that the simulation error monotonically increases with the decay parameters.
+As all three decay parameters approach zero, the channel becomes close to an identity channel.
 This is reflected in the plot as the simulation error also approaches zero.
+We note here that we observed no difference in the values calculated by the SDPs in \eqref{eq:PPT-SDP-approx-QEC} and Proposition~\ref{prop:simplified-SDP-two-ext-sim-id-QEC}.